-On the anniversary of Princess Diana tragic death on August 31, 1997, we look back at the private visit Great Britain’s “Queen of Hearts” made to Greece, just a year earlier.
+On the anniversary of Princess Diana’s tragic death on August 31, 1997, we look back at the private visit of Great Britain’s “Queen of Hearts” to Greece just a year before her death.

-She had developed a close friendship with 27-year-old Giannis Kaliviotis, who had been hospitalized for months in London’s Royal Brompton Hospital.
+She had developed a close friendship with twenty-seven-year-old Giannis Kaliviotis, who had been hospitalized for months in London’s Royal Brompton Hospital.

 He had suffered his entire life from cystic fibrosis, a progressive, genetic disease which causes persistent lung infections and limits the ability to breathe over time.

-Giannis, a practicing lawyer in Chalkida, Evia’s largest city, was transferred to London in 1995 where he received treatment for almost 18 months.
+Giannis, a practicing lawyer in Chalkida, Evia’s largest city, was transferred to London in 1995 where he received treatment for almost eighteen months.

 Princess Diana met him at Brompton during one of her many visits to London hospitals.
 It is said that she was extremely moved by his absolute determination to battle the disease.